anandafrancis/brain-image-machine-learning/README.md

  ## Files
-`functions.py`: python file with all the functions used in .ipynb file `ml_neuroimages.ipynb`: jupyter notebook file with research write-up, dataframes and visualizations `brain.data.csv.zip`: compressed file of all the brain images as vectors for each parcellation technique `train_test_data.csv`: file of pandas dataframe of standardized arrays of the parcellation vectors `testing_data.csv`: file of pandas dataframe of accuracy and f-1 scores for each priming condition x parcellation technique x algorithm combination
+* `functions.py`: python file with all the functions used in .ipynb file
+* `ml_neuroimages.ipynb`: jupyter notebook file with research write-up, dataframes and visualizations
+* `brain.data.csv.zip`: compressed file of all the brain images as vectors for each parcellation technique
+* `train_test_data.csv`: file of pandas dataframe of standardized arrays of the parcellation vectors
+* `testing_data.csv`: file of pandas dataframe of accuracy and f-1 scores for each priming condition x parcellation technique x algorithm combination
-`data folder`: file folder of 270 nii.gz fMRI images
+* `data`: file folder of 270 nii.gz fMRI images